bitcoincashplus/bitcoincashplus/doc/build-osx.md

 Build Bitcoin Cash Plus
 -----------------

-1. Clone the Bitcoin Cash Plus source code and cd into `bitcoin-abc`
+1. Clone the Bitcoin Cash Plus source code and cd into `bitcoincashplus`

         git clone github.com/bitcoincashplus/bitcoincashplus
-        cd bitcoin-abc
+        cd bitcoincashplus

-2. Build bitcoin-abc:
+2. Build bitcoincashplus:

     Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).